fornellas/resonance/ROADMAP.md

             - 🧪At the end check again, fail if changes detected (bug in implementation).
             - 🧪Auto-rollback saved state on failures.
             - Parallelise check.
-        - `PersistantState`
-            - 🧪Change interface to only read / write `[]bytes`, so that serialization code can be shared across all interface implementations.
-            - 🧪Add field with resonance version at schema.
-            - Save history of states: enable to rollback to any previous state.
-            - Local state: save to `XDG_STATE_HOME/resonance/$target_hostname/`
         - `LoadResourceBundles`
             - 🧪Add check against duplicated resource `TypeName`.
             - 🧪Receive a single directory and load recursively from it.